casejamesc/timesheet/README.md

   - used gon gem to expose controller variables to main.js file

 Model
   - created non ActiveRecord Model for Reports.
-This better encapsulated data in the controller, and allowed me to use validations, etc
+This better encapsulated data in the controller, created a resource to create RESTful actions, and allowed me to use validations, etc
   - used model callback to only allow for a single default project and corresponding task at a given time

 Controller